 - 1. The student will explain and discuss effective techniques for communicating with individuals or groups. - 2.
-The student will describe effective techniques for diffusing conflict through the use of verbal communication.
+The student will describe effective techniques for defusing conflict through the use of interpersonal communication in scenario based training. - 3.
+The student will be exposed to communication considerations when dealing with special needs and diverse populations.